Farewe/invacost/Readme.md

     variance covariance matrix.
 We implemented two OLS methods:
       - **linear OLS regressions**
       - **quadratic OLS regressions**
-  - **Robust regressions regression** (R package `robustbase`, function `lmrob`, Maechler et al. 2020).
-We implemented MM-type regressions (hereafter called robust regressions) based on iteratively reweighted least squares since these types of regressions are less sensitive to outliers than ordinary least square regressions (and we do have outliers in INVACOST\!)
+  - **Robust regressions** (R package `robustbase`, function `lmrob`, Maechler et al. 2020).
+We implemented MM-type regressions (hereafter called robust regressions) based on iteratively reweighted least squares since these types of regressions are less sensitive to outliers than ordinary least square regressions (and we do have outliers in InvaCost\!)
 (Yohai 1987, Koller and Stahel 2011).
 In addition, this method estimates standard errors robust to heteroskedasticity and autocorrelation as described in Croux et al. 2003. *Thanks Andrew Kramer for this addition*.
 Likewise to OLS regressions, we implemented two methods:
-      - **Linear robust regressions**
+      - **linear robust regressions**
       - **quadratic robust regressions**
   - **Multivariate adaptive regression splines** (Multivariate Adaptive Regression Splines, MARS, R package `earth`, function `earth`,